Bone Marrow Aspiration and Biopsy

 A bone marrow aspiration and biopsy removes a small amount of bone and a small amount of fluid and cells from inside the bone (bone marrow).
 It is often done to find the reason for many blood disorders and may be used to find out if cancer or infection has spread to the bone marrow.

-Biopsy results are ready in 1 to 7 days.
+Biopsy results are usually ready in 1 to 7 days.
+But it may take several weeks to get the results if genetic tests are done on the sample.
 The bone is put into a solution that breaks down its calcium before it is stained.
 The bone marrow sample is often treated with special dyes (stains) to see any changes in the blood cells more clearly.

 What Affects the Test